Percapio/signINsignOUT/README.md

 ### Check for User

-Create a *for* loop to step through the database.
+Create an iterator to step through each JSON file in your database folder.
 ```
 for grab_file in database:
     location = '{}{}'.format('database/', grab_file)